 The variable marketing budget is intended to cover out-of-pocket costs that vary directly with the program goals and marketing production needs.
-There will also be a contingency component to accommodate opportunities not identifiable at this time.
 There will be no markup on variable marketing expenses.
 Examples of appropriate variable marketing expense include:

-- Paid Media (print/broadcast/on-line).
-Media invoices will be required to attach a proof of performance, such as broadcast affidavit and copies of media invoices. - Overnight Delivery Costs or Other Delivery Costs.
-These extra costs will be utilized prudently and when necessary. - Actual printing or production costs for marketing materials, including trade show displays, banners, signage, bill inserts, applications, brochures, forms, any printed materials supporting the programs. - Other production expenses, such as video production, photography, both from stock/subscription sites and specific sites/subjects, when such services are provided by external consultant or production company. - Direct mail campaigns, including list purchase, postage, mail-house costs and printing. - Public relations expenses must be approved by BPU Marketing Administrator prior to the event.

-- Event expenses, such as onsite photographer, special equipment rental/purchase, such as microphones or tents, podiums, tables, chairs, easels, and sound systems, may be submitted under variable with prior approval from the BPU Marketing Administrator. - Promotional items.
+- Overnight Delivery Costs or Other Delivery Costs.
+These extra costs will be utilized prudently and when necessary. - Actual printing or production costs for marketing materials, including trade show displays, banners, signage, bill inserts, applications, brochures, forms, any printed materials supporting the programs. - Other production expenses, such as video production, photography, both from stock/subscription sites and specific sites/subjects, when such services are provided by external consultant or production company. - Direct mail campaigns, including list purchase, postage, mail-house costs and printing. - Public relations expenses must be approved by BPU Marketing Administrator prior to the event. - Event expenses, such as onsite photographer, special equipment rental/purchase, such as microphones or tents, podiums, tables, chairs, easels, and sound systems, may be submitted under variable with prior approval from the BPU Marketing Administrator. - Promotional items.
 Promotional items should be approved in writing by the BPU Marketing Administrator prior to purchase.
-This includes home show give-aways, specialty advertising items, and premiums, as well as recognition awards for BPU-sponsored awards programs, such as trophies and plaques. - Website Projects.
+This includes home show giveaways, specialty advertising items, and premiums, as well as recognition awards for BPU-sponsored awards programs, such as trophies and plaques. - Website Projects.
 These projects should be approved in writing by the BPU Marketing Administrator prior to commencement.